chrisnajman/tshirts-v2/README.md

 - The order workflow and theme management have been split into separate modules, improving code modularity:

   - `order-tshirt.js`: Manages the collection of order data from the form and appends it to the URL as parameters.
     - `switch-tshirt-colour.js`: Dynamically changes the t-shirt image colour filter according to which radio button is checked in the order form.
+    - `retrieve-params-from-checkout.js`: Retrieves and deploys parameters from `checkout.html`
   - `checkout-tshirt.js`: Handles the retrieval of URL parameters (order details) on the checkout page and processes or displays them accordingly for the user.
+    - if the "Go Back" button on the "Checkout" page is clicked, The page parameters are sent back to `index.html`.
+This ensures that the form values and t-shirt image retain their state.
+Additionally, a "Clear form" button appears on the home page.
+Clicking this will restore both the form and the t-shirt image to their default state.
-  - `setMultipleAttributes.js`: This helper function is used in both the `switch-t-shirt-colour.js` and `checkout-t-shirt.js` modules to streamline the process of setting multiple attributes on HTML elements.
+  - `setMultipleAttributes.js`: This helper function is used to streamline the process of setting multiple attributes on HTML elements.
 It accepts an element and an object containing the attributes to set, and it dynamically applies each attribute to the target element.
   - `theme.js`: Handles theme toggling (light/dark mode) and local storage management.

 ### Images